Charlotte322/amazon-translator-extension/README-EN.md

 6. Click the extension icon, configure the local file path of `Llama3.1-8b-q4_k_m.gguf` in the popup, and save

 #### Edge Browser
+1. Download the repository code or the packaged extension from the Releases page
-1. Open Edge and navigate to `edge://extensions/` to access the Extensions Management page
+2. Open Edge and navigate to `edge://extensions/` to access the Extensions Management page
-2. Enable "Developer mode" (location may vary by version, usually in the top-right corner)
+3. Enable "Developer mode" (location may vary by version, usually in the top-right corner)
-3. Click "Load unpacked" and select the `chrome-extension` folder of this project
+4. Click "Load unpacked" and select the `chrome-extension` folder of this project
-4. The extension icon will appear in the browser's top-right corner — installation complete
+5. The extension icon will appear in the browser's top-right corner — installation complete
-5. Click the extension icon, configure the local file path of `Llama3.1-8b-q4_k_m.gguf` in the popup, and save
+6. Click the extension icon, configure the local file path of `Llama3.1-8b-q4_k_m.gguf` in the popup, and save

 ### Usage
 1. Open any Amazon product detail page, click the seller's name next to "Sold by", then click "Ask a question" under "Have a question for [Seller Name]?" to access the customer service chat window